tmbasic-lang/tmbasic/doc/building-from-source.md

 ## Build for Linux and Windows
 Linux and Windows builds must be produced on a Linux build machine.
 Ubuntu Linux is recommended.

-1. Install Docker and give your user account permission to run `docker`.
+1. Install git and Docker.
+Give your user account permission to run `docker`.

     ```
     sudo apt-get update -y && \